 Full business case

-In order to gain access to government funding we have to prepare a full business case in accordance with the Department for Transport's guidance on
+developed in accordance with the Department for Transport's guidance on

 Public information events were held on 11 and 15 June 2019 to give people a chance to see how plans for the scheme had developed.
 The information boards from the public information events can be viewed below: